russhughes/st7789_mpy/README.md

   coordinates as the upper-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
-See the README.md in the fonts directory for example fonts.
+See the `README.md` in the `fonts/bitmap` directory for example fonts.

+- `ST7789.write(bitap_font, s, x, y[, fg, bg])`

+  Write text to the display using the specified proportional bitmap font with the coordinates as the upper-left corner of the text.
+The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+See the `README.md` in the `truetype/fonts` directory for example fonts.
+Returns the width of the string as printed in pixels.

+- `ST7789.write_len(bitap_font, s)`

+  Returns the width of the string in pixels if printed in the specified font.

 - `ST7789.draw(vector_font, s, x, y[, fg, bg])`

   Draw text to the display using the specified hershey vector font with the coordinates as the lower-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
-See the README.md in the fonts directory for example fonts and the utils directory for a font conversion program.
+See the README.md in the `vector/fonts` directory for example fonts and the utils directory for a font conversion program.

 - `ST7789.jpg(jpg_filename, x, y [, method])`

   Draw JPG file on the display at the given x and y coordinates as the upper left corner of the image.
 There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.
 Jpg images that would require a buffer larger than available memory can be drawn by passing `SLOW` for method.
 The `SLOW` method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8) of the image.

 - `ST7789.bitmap(bitmap, x , y [, index])`